xamarin/WebSharp/docs/getting-started/getting-started-dev-windows.md

 WebSharp\electron-dotnet\tools> build.bat
 ```

+You will see usage text displayed:

 ```
 # Visual Studio Command Prompt
 Usage: build.bat debug|release target "{version} {version}" ...
+Where:
+   target is Electron version
+   {version} is Node version
+Examples:
 e.g. build.bat release 1.4.0 6.5.0
-e.g. build.bat release 1.5.0 7.0.0
+e.g. build.bat release 1.5.0 7.0.0 7.4.0
 e.g. build.bat release 1.6.0 7.4.0
+e.g. build.bat release 1.7.0 7.9.0
 ```

 > :bulb: the `Node.js` version number you provide must be a version number corresponding to one of the subdirectories of http://nodejs.org/dist.
 The command will build both `x32/ia32` and `x64` architectures (assuming you use a `x64` machine).
-The command will also copy the `websharp\_\*.node` executables to appropriate locations under `lib\native` directory where they are looked up from at runtime.
+The command will also copy the `websharp\_\*.node` executables to appropriate locations under `lib\native` directory where they are looked up at runtime.
 The `npm install` step copies the C standard library shared DLL to the location of the `websharp\_\*.node` files for the component to be ready to go.

 #### Windows Build Example